1910 Society, The

 A Cub Scouting acronym standing for “Keep It Simple, Make It Fun.”

 Kit Carson Museum

 Located at Rayado, Philmont Scout Ranch, along the old Santa Fe Trail.
 This living history museum depicts life of the 1850s and 1860s.
 Open throughout the summer and early autumn.

-A competitive Scout event conducted by patrols to demonstrate proficiency in Scouting skills.
+A competitive Scouting event conducted by patrols to demonstrate proficiency in Scouting skills.
 Traditionally conducted in winter.
 Patrols move from station to station pulling equipment on a replica of a Klondike gold rush sled.

 A computerized work schedule backdating program, provided by the national service center for use by local council employees.

 This training course, presented at select national high-adventure bases, emphasizes and puts into practice Wood Badge leadership skills.

 This course, presented at select national high-adventure bases, emphasizes and puts into practice Wood Badge leadership skills.

 The BSA is committed to this nationally recognized outdoor skills and ethics awareness program to reduce impacts on the environment and other people.
 The seven principles should be followed at all times in the outdoors: Plan ahead and prepare; travel and camp on durable surfaces; dispose of waste properly (pack it in, pack it out); leave what you find; minimize campfire impacts; respect wildlife; and be considerate of other visitors.
 When used as an adjective, capitalize and do not hyphenate: “Follow all Leave No Trace principles in the backcountry.”
 Always spell out.